 The Comparison window shows measurement data before and after optimization and allows the user to compare the steps that achieved the optimized data (for example Correction, Smoothing or Auto).

 Compare Mode: Select a color distance formula.
-Available are Delta-Auto, DeltaE-76, DeltaE-2000, Delta-L, Delta-C and Delta-H, with the last three being particularly helpful when evaluating proofs.
+Available are Delta-Auto, Delta-DCS, DeltaE-76, DeltaE-2000, Delta-Ch, Delta-L, Delta-C and Delta-H, with the last three being particularly helpful when evaluating proofs.